Family Educational Rights & Privacy Act

 - the right to notify the Department of Education concerning an academic institution's failure to comply with FERPA regulations.

-FERPA provides for confidentiality of student records; however, it also provides for basic identification of people at the University of Parkside without the consent of the individual.
-Release of information to third parties includes directory information, such as contained in the campus telephone book, in the online web-based people directory, and in sports brochures.
+FERPA provides for confidentiality of student records; however, it also provides for basic identification of people at the University of Wisconsin-Parkside without the consent of the individual.
+Release of information to third parties includes directory information, such as contained in the online web-based people directory and in sports brochures.
 Students are notified of their FERPA rights and the procedures for limiting disclosure of directory information at Orientation, and in an annual email.